Last Updated: April 2026 | Written for automation engineers and beginners learning PLC programming.

 Example 7 – Allen-Bradley / Rockwell Studio 5000 Format

 Rockwell Allen-Bradley uses tag-based ladder logic with specific instruction names.
-Here is the same motor control circuit in Studio 5000:
+Here is the same motor control circuit in Studio 5000.
+For 12 more worked examples covering XIC, XIO, OTE, OTL, OTU, TON, CTU, and tag-based addressing patterns, see our complete Allen-Bradley Ladder Logic Examples guide.

 | AB Tag Name | Type | Data Type | Instruction |